Section: Maintenance Commands (8)

 name of the interface on which the request arrived is also set.

-Any configuration lines which includes one or more tag:<tag> contructs
+Any configuration lines which include one or more tag:<tag> constructs

 will only be valid if all that tags are matched in the set derived

 above.
 Typically this is dhcp-option.

 which has tags will be used in preference to an untagged